Preventing Slips, Trips, and Falls in the Workplace

 What are Slips, Trips, and Falls?

 Slips, trips, and falls are among the most common hazards in the workplace.
 They put many workers at risk of sprains, strains, cuts, bruises, fractures, and other injuries.
 At worst, they can also lead to death, especially in high-risk occupations such as construction.
-But with adequate training and safety practices, companies can keep their personnel safe from these hazards.
+However, with adequate training and safety practices, companies can keep their personnel safe from these hazards.

 Slips, Trips, and Falls in Numbers